yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises-provider.md

 - Pre-provisioned `yugabyte:yugabyte` user and group.
 - Sudo user requires a password.
-- The SSH user is not a sudo user.
+- The [SSH user](#ssh-key-pairs) is not a sudo user.

 For manual provisioning, you are prompted to run a Python pre-provisioning script at a later stage to provision the database instances.
-Refer to [Add instances](#add-instances).
+Refer to [Add nodes to the on-premises provider](../on-premises-nodes/).

 Optionally, use the **YB Nodes Home Directory** field to specify the home directory of the `yugabyte` user.
 The default value is `/home/yugabyte`.